the-turing-way/the-turing-way/book/website/project-design/documentation/documentation-language.md

 <!-- Subchapter 2: Formatting Language and Platform -->

 ## Formatting Languages
 Formatting languages are used to define the structure of documents or text.
 They are use to control how elements such as text, images, and other media are displayed or rendered.
-Examples of commonly used formatting languages includes: HTML, Markdown,XML, JSON, YAML etc
+Examples of commonly used formatting languages include: HTML, Markdown,XML, JSON, YAML.

 ### Markdown
 <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax>